 This synthesiser is currently not part of the main HPR revision control branch.

-(An alternative to bevelab is the VSFG stage (§25) that can achieve greater throughput with heavily-pipelined components in the presence of complex control flow.
+(Alternatives to Bevelab are Systolic and VSFG.
+VSFG (§25) can achieve greater throughput with heavily-pipelined components in the presence of complex control flow.
 Systolic requires bounded loops and projects to a systolic array (not described in this manual).)

 Usually, the input is in DIC form where the DIC contains assignments, conditional gotos, fork/join and leaf calls to HPR library functions.
 More-advanced imperative control flow constructs, such as while, for, continue, break, call and return need to have been already removed.

-The resulting RTL is generally `synthesisable' as defined by language standards for Verilog, VHDL and SystemC. he resulting RTL is generally `synthesisable' as defined by language standards for Verilog, VHDL and SystemC.
+The resulting RTL is generally `synthesisable' as defined by language standards for Verilog, VHDL and SystemC.
 Although it uses common subexpression sharing, it is hopelessly inefficient since a naive compilation to hardware would instantiate a fresh, flash arithmetic operator at every textual site where an operator occurs.
 In addition, it will typically be full of structural hazards where RAMs are addressed at multiple locations in one clock cycle, whereas in reality they are limited in number of simultaneous operations by their number of ports.
-Finally,the RAMs and ALUs are assumed to be combinatorial by this RTL, whereas in realitythey are pipelined or variable latency.
+Finally,the RAMs and ALUs are assumed to be combinatorial by this RTL, whereas in reality they are pipelined or variable latency.

 Converting to one of the output languages, such as SystemC, is by a subsequent plugin.
-But the output of bevelab is normally first passed via restructure (that overcomes structural hazards and performs load balancing) to the verilog-gen plugin where it is converted to Verilog RTL syntax.
+But the output of Bevelab is normally first passed via Restructure (that overcomes structural hazards, re-pipelines and performs load balancing) to the Verilog-gen plugin where it is converted to Verilog RTL syntax.

 Certain operations are already known to be pausing.
-One is a user-level explicit pause where the source code contains a call to `Kiwi.Pause()'.
+One is a user-level explicit pause where the source code contains a call to `Pause()'.
 This is needed for net-level protocols, such as parallel to serial conversion in a UART, and for connecting to hard IP blocks that have synchronous interfaces.
 Others, such as trying to use results from integer divide, any floating point arithmetic, non-fully-pipelined multiply and reads from RAMs that are known to be registered also generate pauses when their source operands are also generated in the current micro-sequencer state.

 Bevelab operates using the heuristics given in Table 4.
 It takes an additional input, from the command line, which is an unwind budget: a number of basic blocks to consider in any loop unwind operation.
 Where loops are nested or fork in flow of control, the budget is divided over the various ways.